 The retail sector has experienced a significant transformation in the last 10 years with new technologies, changed employee expectations, and an increasingly informed consumer market contributing to its evolution.
 And the Covid-19 pandemic helped hasten retail’s inevitable widespread embrace of online shopping.

 Naturally, change brings opportunity—as well as challenges.
 Retailers must adapt to new trends and changing demographics or risk falling behind.

-Keep reading to find out the most pressing challenges facing retailers and their deskless workforce in 2022.
+Keep reading to find out the most pressing challenges facing retailers and their frontline workforce in 2023.

 1. Delivering on customer experience

 The customer experience plays a pivotal role in deciding the success of your retail business.
 It’s often the brands that deliver an excellent experience that thrive in the competitive retail market.
 And the sector is evidently aware of the importance of customer experience, with 45.9% of retail businesses selecting it as their top priority in the next 5 years.